bmc/brizzled/source/_posts/2012-02-14-simple-address-standardization.markdown

 `result[0].data["types"]`) that contains the string "street_address", meaning that the result is granular to the street address.
-But with the second example, we get "administrative_area_level_1", which is Google Maps-speak for "state", in the U.S. In other words, the *geocoder* gem "zoomed out".
+But with the second example, we get "administrative_area_level_1", which is Google Maps-speak for "state", in the U.S. In other words, the Maps API zoomed out to the nearest geographical designation it could identify--which, in this case, was the state of Pennsylvania.

 This behavior makes sense for geolocation, but it isn't very useful in an address normalizer.

 Fortunately, it's relatively easy to correct this problem.
 The various "types" values returned by the Google Maps API are documented at
 <http://code.google.com/apis/maps/documentation/geocoding/#Types>.
 For our
-purposes, if the top-level "types" value doesn't contain one of the following values, then we can assume the address wasn't found.
+purposes, if the top-level "types" value doesn't contain one of the following values, then we can assume the address wasn't found:

 * `street_address` indicates a precise street address, e.g., a house
 * `subpremise` is a "first-order entity below a named location, usually a